aiforged/docs/docs/services/ocr/microsoft-handwriting.md

 The Microsoft Handwriting Service in AIForged uses Microsoft’s OCR (Azure AI Vision Read) to extract handwritten text from documents.
 Detected handwriting is returned as structured elements by Line, each containing a list of Words, and a consolidated plain-text output is stored in the document’s Result property for downstream rules, analytics, or integration.

-{% hint style="info" %}
+!!! info
     Use this service to digitize handwritten notes, annotations, or form entries and make them searchable or available for downstream validation and processing.
-{% endhint %}

 ***